picosh/docs/posts/tuns.md

 services) and we apply a feature flag to your user, you'll be able to login to `tuns.sh`.

-## Closed beta
+> NOTICE: This service is currently in closed beta

-Anyone can get an invite!
+However, anyone can get an invite!

 The only requirement is to stay in our IRC channel and be willing to provide feedback on how we can improve the service.